-Moving through relationship problems only starts to gain momentum when you start to accept them as your problems and you accept full responsibility for what you do.
+The moving through starts when you accept them as your problems and you accept full responsibility for what you do.

 Are these secrets simple? . . . . .
 Usually.

-Are they easy to apply in real lives? . . .
+Are they easy to apply in your own life? . . .
 Well, . . . that depends.

 It's already clear that people who are effective in relationships